AliengirlLiv/instragram-clone/README.md

 ### Login/Logout
 Users can login with an email and password.
 This was implemented using the Devise library.
 ![login](https://user-images.githubusercontent.com/12390123/30258760-0cbfc7f8-9671-11e7-96ff-2deeb8595328.PNG)

 The same library has build-in functionality to allow users to recover forgotten passwords.
 ![forgotpassword](https://user-images.githubusercontent.com/12390123/30258863-de3235be-9671-11e7-8c77-35c3700c244c.PNG)

 Once a user is logged in, the navigation bar gives them the option to log out.
 ![logout](https://user-images.githubusercontent.com/12390123/30258759-0cbf1e0c-9671-11e7-8744-64461bb29b1e.PNG)

 ### Creating Posts
 Users create a post by uploading an image and providing a description.
-Currently, users do not have to be logged in to post.
+Users have to be logged in to post.
 ![create](https://user-images.githubusercontent.com/12390123/30258756-0ca86d6a-9671-11e7-973f-4b9ce4165222.PNG)